IndieCoderMM/ip-tracker/README.md

 This project allowed me to deepen my understanding of React and Redux and develop many other skills and knowledge in web development.
 - I learned how IP address and domain work and how they can be used to locate a website.
-- I learned how to use React Leaflet to provide an interactive and intuitive way to view maps.
+- I learned how to use LeafletJS to provide an interactive and intuitive way to view maps.
 - I learned how to handle errors effectively in redux thunks and how to improve UX when errors occur.